 Criteria for IRB approval: When appropriate, the research plan makes adequate provision for monitoring the data collected to ensure the safety of subjects.

 I. Have you submitted this study to any other IRB?

 If the protocol has been submitted to any IRB other than that of the University of Colorado Colorado Springs, explain the action taken on that protocol and attach a copy of the other IRB approval.

-J. Will you be collecting of sharing Protected Health Information (PHI)?
+K. Will you be collecting Protected Health Information (PHI)?

 In the research context, Health Insurance Portability and Accountability Act (HIPAA) establishes the conditions under which PHI may be created, obtained, used or disclosed by covered entities for research purposes.
 As defined by HIPAA, the term "covered entity" includes health care providers who engage in certain financial or administrative transactions electronically.
 Because the University's activities include both HIPAA covered and non-covered functions, the University has a status as a "hybrid" HIPAA entity.